zeromancer/open_or_switch_to/README.md

 A little script to switch between multiple instances of the same program

 ## What it does ##
-This little script does does following 3 things:
+This little script does does 3 things:
  * opens a <program> instance if it isn't already open
  * focus <program> instance if only 1 instance is active
  * switches between <program> instances, if multiple are open